ricokahler/resume/README.md

 this is a next.js project purely for a fast DX but it doesn't really need all that.

+also disclaimer: i made this thing pretty quickly so certain things may be wonky

 if you'd like to use this:

 1. clone the repo